bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cuting-the-middle-man.md

 \# Harden against algorithm downgrade when multiple algorithms are advertised in the DS record.<br>
 harden-algo-downgrade: yes<br>
 <br>
 \# Perform additional queries for infrastructure data to harden the referral path.
 Validates the replies if trust anchors are configured and the zones are signed.
-This enforces DNSSEC validation on<br>
-\# nameserver NS sets and the nameserver addresses that are encountered on the referral path to the answer.
+This enforces DNSSEC validation on nameserver NS sets and the nameserver addresses that are encountered on the referral path to the answer.
 Experimental option.<br>
 harden-referral-path: no<br>
 <br>
 \# Add an unwanted reply threshold to clean the cache and avoid when possible a DNS Poisoning<br>